programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

 # Endnotes
-[^endnote]: My sincere thanks to Justin Joque, Visualization Librarian at the University of Michigan Library and the Digital Project Studio for extensive support throughout the process of writing this tutorial.
+[^thanks]: My sincere thanks to Justin Joque, Visualization Librarian at the University of Michigan Library and the Digital Project Studio for extensive support throughout the process of writing this tutorial.
 More information about the Digital Project Studio can be found at https://clarkdatalabs.github.io

 # Works Cited

-[^endnote]: Hardin, J., Sarkis, G., & Urc, P. C. (2014).
+Hardin, J., Sarkis, G., & Urc, P. C. (2014).
 Network Analysis with the Enron Email Corpus. arXiv preprint arXiv:1410.2759.

-[^endnote]: Hutto, C.J. & Gilbert, E.E.
+Hutto, C.J. & Gilbert, E.E.
 (2014).
 VADER: A Parsimonious Rule-based Model for
 Sentiment Analysis of Social Media Text.
 Eighth International Conference on Weblogs and Social Media (ICWSM-14).
 Ann Arbor, MI, June 2014.

-[^endnote]: Klimt, B., & Yang, Y. (2004, July).
+Klimt, B., & Yang, Y. (2004, July).
 Introducing the Enron Corpus.
 In CEAS.

-[^endnote]: Klimt, B., & Yang, Y. (2004).
+Klimt, B., & Yang, Y. (2004).
 The enron corpus: A new dataset for email classification research.
 Machine learning: ECML 2004, 217-226.